brianyaklin/brianyaklin.github.io/docs/posts/2022-01-11-pysnmp-hlapi-overview.md

 Within this article I will explore PySNMP's hlapi by breaking down it's own [quick start 'fetch SNMP variable](https://pysnmp.readthedocs.io/en/latest/quick-start.html) example.
 The hlapi was designed to be an easy to use API for as close to a 'one-liner' SNMP query as you can get.
 The examples in this guide will focus on the synchronous implementation (performing one SNMP task at a time), but there is the capability to implement PySNMP asynchronously if you are looking for increased speed and scalability.

 <!-- more -->

+!!! note
+    The historical [pysnmp](https://github.com/etingof/pysnmp) project, which has not been maintained due the the unfortunate passing of the maintainer, has since been [forked](https://github.com/lextudio/pysnmp) and is being actively maintained (disclaimer, I have yet to test it yet).
+Most links in my SNMP posts to the PySNMP readthedocs should automatically redirect to the latest documentation, but the technical nature of my posts has not yet been updated.
+I hope to update these posts so that the community has a good resource to reference for the updated package.

 ## Getting Started - A Simple SNMP Query